-5.7 Watcom C/C++ Alternate Math Libraries
+5.7 Open Watcom C/C++ Alternate Math Libraries

-One of the following Math libraries must be used if any of the modules of your application were compiled with the Watcom C/C++ "fpc" option and your application requires floating-point support for the reasons given above.
+One of the following Math libraries must be used if any of the modules of your application were compiled with the Open Watcom C/C++ "fpc" option and your application requires floating-point support for the reasons given above.
 The following Math libraries include support for floating-point which is done out-of-line through run-time calls.

 '''

-MATHS.LIB (small model)
+maths.lib (small model)

-MATHM.LIB (medium model)
+mathm.lib (medium model)

-MATHC.LIB (compact model)
+mathc.lib (compact model)

-MATHL.LIB (large model)
+mathl.lib (large model)

-MATHH.LIB (huge model)
+mathh.lib (huge model)

-WIN\MATHC.LIB (Windows dependent)

-WIN\MATHL.LIB (Windows dependent)

-'''

-''' MATH3R.LIB (flat/small models, "3r", "4r" or "5r" option) MATH3S.LIB (flat/small models, "3s", "4s" or "5s" option) '''
+math3r.lib (flat/small models, "3r", "4r" or "5r" option) math3s.lib (flat/small models, "3s", "4s" os "5s" option) '''

 Applications which are linked with one of these libraries do not require a numeric data processor for floating-point operations.
 If one is present in the system, it will be used; otherwise floating-point operations are simulated in software.
-The numeric data processor will not be used if the environment variable NO87 has been set (this variable is described below).